apache/sling-whiteboard/org.apache.sling.bnd.providertype/readme.md

 [![Apache Sling](https://sling.apache.org/res/logos/sling.png)](https://sling.apache.org)

-# Apache Sling Bnd Provider Type Checker
+# Apache Sling Provider Type Checker Bnd Plugin

 This module contains a [Bnd plugin](https://bnd.bndtools.org/chapters/870-plugins.html) enforcing that no class of the current bundle extends or implements a provider type.
 Note that *using* a provider type (without implementing or extending it) is still allowed (even for consumers).